Guangxiao-Hu/Guangxiao-Hu.github.io/_pages/about.md

   - /about.html
 ---

-Guangxiao Hu joined the Center for Global Sustainability (CGS) as a postdoctoral research associate.
-Hu’s research fields include environmental economics, environmental justice, and spatial analysis.
-She is especially interested in the spatial analysis of environmental justice and energy justice using various models including the Input-output model, spatial econometric model, etc. She holds a Ph.D. in geographical sciences from the University of Maryland, where her research focuses on the spatial variations in the relationships between pollution and racial disparity/socioeconomic indicators.
-She holds a master’s degree in environmental sciences from Peking University, China, and a bachelor’s degree in economics from Hunan University, China.
+I joined [the Center for Global Sustainability (CGS) as a postdoctoral research associate](https://cgs.umd.edu/our-community/faculty-staff/guangxiao-hu) in July 2023.
+My research fields include environmental economics, environmental justice, and spatial analysis.
+I'm especially interested in the spatial analysis of environmental justice and energy justice using various models including the Input-output model, spatial econometric model, etc. I hold a Ph.D. in geographical sciences from the University of Maryland, where my research focuses on the spatial variations in the relationships between pollution and racial disparity/socioeconomic indicators.

 A data-driven personal website
 ======